Vermont (automobile)

-The Vermont was the first automobile to cross the United States.
+The Vermont is a name given to a 1903 Winton that became the first automobile to cross the United States.
 It traveled from San Francisco, California to Manhattan, New York.
-It was a 1903 Winton.
 The crew was owner Horatio Nelson Jackson, mechanic Sewall K. Crocker and their dog Bud.

-The car is in the permanent collection of the Smithsonian Institution's National Museum of American History.
+The car is in the permanent collection of the Smithsonian Institution's National Museum of American History after Jackson himself donated the vehicle to the museum.